TigerAppsOrg/Homepage/resources.md

 #### Adding a new API

-If none of the OIT APIs provide the data you need, then you may consider working with OIT to create a new API for a Princeton dataset.
+If none of the OIT APIs provides the data you need, then you may consider working with OIT to create a new API for a Princeton dataset.
 If interested, send an email to the current Director for Software Infrastructure Services and specify the dataset and its fields you are accessing, the input parameters for each endpoint, and permission from the data owner for OIT to gain access to their database.
 From there, you will work with OIT to create an API for the API store.

 To learn more about OIT, visit [https://oit.princeton.edu/get-started](https://oit.princeton.edu/get-started).